facebook/rocksdb/unreleased_history/README.txt

 entries could start their file name with a small three digit number like 100pretty_important.md.

-The ordering of groups is hard-coded in unreleased_history/release.sh
+The ordering of groups such as new_features vs. public_api_changes is hard-coded in unreleased_history/release.sh

 Updating HISTORY.md with release notes